albfan/git-loop/README.md

-# git-status-interactive
+# git-loop

-A helping hand to deal with your messy repo
+A helping hand to deal with your messy repo.

 ## Intro

-**git-status-interactive** is a proof of concept for a desired expansion of *git status*

-    $ git status --interactive

-in the same way that *git add --interactive* helps with complex addings
+**git-loop** is a handy keystroke saving for your git workflow.
+It starts as an expansion to *git status* performing a *git status --interactive* but quickly become a complete solution for daily workflow.

+You can easily review your unstaged changes, add, commit, push, pull, with a few keystrokes.

 ## Features

 - List files touched or new
 - list files in new directories
 - perform diff, add, rm, reset, checkout on selected files
-- launch global commands (commit, pull, push) without exiting *git status-interactive* loop
+- launch global commands (commit, pull, push)
-- custom commands an action: Add your favourite commands and alias to loop
+- custom commands and actions: Add your favourite commands and alias to loop through `loop` section

 ```
-$ git config status-interactive.global-command <list of alias>
+$ git config loop.global-command <list of alias>
-$ git config status-interactive.<key>-command <list of alias>
+$ git config loop.<key>-command <list of alias>
 ```

 These are mine

 ```
-[status-interactive]
+[loop]
    global-command = recommit rework
    diff-command = tdiff
 ```